 Visual content affects our brains before our rational and cognitive processes can weigh in.
-Elements like size, grouping and color all effect emotional responses.
-These responses trigger snap judgements (“I like this” or “I don’t like this”).
+Elements like size, grouping, and color all affect emotional responses.
+These responses trigger snap judgments (“I like this” or “I don’t like this”).

 My goal as a graphic designer is to transform a client’s vision and intent in a way that helps meet their organization’s goals.

 Using psychology and careful composition, designs can better resonate with specific audiences.
 As design graduate, Robin Matthew states, “Design is where science and art break even.”

 There’s a level of variability that affects how well one book cover resonates over another that is dependent on the viewer.
 Designers review what they know about a target demographic to find common interests.
 We look for bucket interests that apply to a group, not to a specific individual.

 Let’s look at two examples of commercials for air fresheners…Which one of the scenarios below do you think will resonate best for moms in their mid-30s?

 An active family zooms in and out of a living room in alternating school and sport outfits.
 A woman stands in the middle and sprays an air freshener, causing all motion to fade away.
 “An air freshener that keeps up with the pace of your home.”

 A monster truck drives over a smaller vehicle while a rowdy and excited crowd cheers ecstatically.
 “An air freshener to cover up those monster smells.”

 I believe most marketers would say ad #1 will resonate more with mothers in their 30s because it’s better relates to their current lifestyle.

 Now, I’m not saying moms can’t enjoy monster truck ads, but if you study the trends, ad #2 will most likely not resonate with our target audience.
 This will harm the overall success of your campaign.